-Chairman of the Eagle Board of Review for (candidate's name) Eagle Scout Service Desk Occoneechee Council.
-BSA 3231 Atlantic Avenue Raleigh, NC 27604
+Chairman of the Eagle Board of Review for (candidate's name) Eagle Scout Service Desk Occoneechee Council, BSA 3231 Atlantic Avenue Raleigh, NC 27604

-This Eagle Scout candidate's board of review will depend upon this reference.
-Please do your best to submit this reference within 14 days.
+This Eagle Scout candidate's board of review depends upon this reference.
+Please submit this reference within 14 days.
 Your promptness in responding to this request is appreciated.